-The Original Scollay Square Song In May, 1941 Mal Hallett, who led a big band that was a favorite here in New England (and at one time included stars such as Gene Krupa and Jack Teargarden), recorded a song titled "Scollay Square."
+Mal Hallett, led a big band that was a favorite here in New England, and at one time included stars such as Gene Krupa and Jack Teargarden.
+In May 1941 the band recorded a song titled "Scollay Square."
 Listen to it HERE in RealAudio, or HERE in mp3

 amazing ride on a trolley) taken in the very early 1900s.